kris-swann/dotfiles/Notes/archlinux-new-computer.md

     Color      # UNCOMMENT THIS
     ILoveCandy # UNCOMMENT THIS
     ```
-8. Setup [dotfiles](../README.md) (use https to start, don't configure anything yet just clone down so have access to the scripts)
+8. Setup [dotfiles](../README.md) (clone with https, don't do the config steps, just clone down and make sure have access to the scripts)
 9. Install packages
     ```
     TODO: script that will sync markdown document with pacman -Qe and provide descriptions of what has been installed and why, warning if explicitly installed packages are missing explainations